Employee Appreciation Day—it's the best day of the year! 😄 🎉 🎶

-Virgin founder Richard Branson famously said: “Clients do not come first.
+Virgin Group founder Richard Branson famously said: “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”

-Seven Ways to Celebrate Employee Appreciation Day
+15 ways to celebrate Employee Appreciation Day

 Volunteer at a local conservation program, homeless shelter, senior living community, or humane society.
 Give back by planting trees, cooking and serving those in need, bringing joy to seniors, or taking dogs for walks.
-Research by Deloitte found that 70 percent of working Americans believe “volunteer activities are more likely to boost employee morale than company-sponsored happy hours.”
+Research by Deloitte found that 70% of working Americans believe “volunteer activities are more likely to boost employee morale than company-sponsored happy hours.”

 Benefits include: Working together with team members, getting to know new colleagues, helping the community, building great memories, and inspiring gratitude.

-2. Play Games & Socialize
+2. Play games & socialize

-Engage in team games like a scavenger hunt, ‘pub’ quiz, or team-based office olympics.
+Engage in team games like a scavenger hunt, ‘pub’ quiz, or team-based office Olympics.
 They can be great opportunities for teams to know each other better in a fun setting while introducing healthy competition and encouraging innovative thinking.
 Chances are you’ll see your coworkers in a whole new light!